RotherOSS/doc-otobo-installation/content/installation.rst

 .. note::

-   If you have problems, you can add the following line to your ``~/.bashrc`` to execute the commands from the file.
+   If you have problems, you can execute the following line as user otrs and add it to your ``~/.bashrc`` to execute the commands from the file.

    .. code-block:: bash